-Vast untapped resources exist in underdeveloped areas of Mongolia.
-These resources, both natural and human, remain untapped due to the lack of stable operating environments in these areas - resulting in the inability of potential investors to reliably predict long-term returns.
+Vast untapped resources exist in emerging economies regions.
+These resources, both natural and human, remain untapped due to the lack of stable operating environments - resulting in the inability of potential investors to reliably predict long-term returns.
 Since capitalizing on these resources requires substantial investment to bear fruit, the prudent investor is reluctant to dedicate long-term resources due to the unstable environment.
-Once again, the lack of physical infrastructure results in instability and the instability prohibits the creation of the required infrastructure.
-This is particularly true of agrarian and natural resource oriented economies where a physical infrastructure is a key component for economic success.
+Once again, the lack of a common physical, social, and cultural infrastructure results in instability and the instability prohibits the creation of the required infrastructure.

 A rational solution to this quandary allows the investor to make a long-term commitment while still achieving its short-term return goals.
 The long-term investment must have the promise of superior returns to compensate the investor for the risk associated with the unstable environment, while addressing the investor's short-term goals - as market conditions require quarterly financial achievements.
 A conventional solution to this problem called for governmental intervention in the form of guarantees and grants.
-Since the investor's long-term returns are only in question due to the inherent instability, and the instability is a result of the lack of infrastructure, the investor can cure the instability ill by making the investment - solving the long-term quandary by its own commitment.
+Since the investor's long-term returns are only in question due to the inherent instability, and the instability is a result of the lack of a common infrastructure, the investor can cure the instability ill by making the investment - solving the long-term quandary by its own commitment.
 But what of the short-term - where is the short-term incentive.

-In a truly free market, equilibrium would ultimately be achieved to capitalize on these underutilized natural and human resources.
+In a truly free market, equilibrium would ultimately be achieved to capitalize on these underutilized natural and human resources, solving the "stable operating environment" problem.
 But even the most libertarian government influences every market with which it interacts.
 Since the governmental influence cannot be eliminated to achieve the ideal of a free market, the savvy investor must capitalize on the intervention of the government.
 In this case, the government of the investor's home nation (the nation in which the investor pays the bulk of its taxes) can provide a short-term incentive for the investor to make the required long-term investment.
 The investor can be offered tax incentives for investments in rural infrastructure in developing economies.
 Such tax incentives would provide the investor with current period tax relief in return for the long-term investment.
 And while the taxing body in the investor's home nation would lose the short-term tax revenue, the repatriated profits that result from the long-term investment would yield a greater future value for the investor and, consequently, the taxing body in the form of greater revenue in future periods.